 Scaling and Load Balancing¶

-A zone is a geographical region consisting of one or more datacenters.
+A zone is a geographic region consisting of one or more data-centers.
 Current zones are: UK, USA East, USA West, Germany, Amsterdam, and Singapore.

 How can I scale in a Single Zone?¶

 The following lists the methods for scaling in a single zone:

 Two (2) Servers: If you need to scale beyond a server in a single zone, the recommended method is primary / secondary.

 This two-server setup points all calls to a single server, which then passes calls to a secondary server when it reaches capacity.